 1. Harbourmaster and Marina Management ("Assignors") do transfer, assign and convey all of their interest in Amended and Restated Lease to Downtown Property Group USA LLC, a Florida corporation ("Assignee").
 Assignee hereby assumes and covenants to comply with the provisions of the aforesaid Amended and Restated Lease from the date of this Assignment.
-Assignors covenant that Assignors are the owners of the leasehold estate set forth in the Amended and Restated Lease, that Assignors have the right to transfer the same and have received prior approval of the City of Pensacola with regard to this Assignment, that this Assignment is free and clear of any liens or encumbrances subject to the matters set forth on Exhibit A; that Assignee may at all times peaceably and quietly enter upon, hold, occupy and enjoy said leasehold estate subject to the matters set forth on Exhibit A, that Assignors shall make such further assurances as to protect the Assignee in the leasehold estate under the Amended and Restated Lease and Assignors shall defend the same against the lawful claims of all persons, except as otherwise provided herein.
+Assignors covenant that Assignors are the owners of the leasehold estate set forth in the Amended and Restated Lease, that Assignors have the right to transfer the same and have received prior approval of the City of Pensacola with regard to this Assignment, that this Assignment is free and clear of any liens or encumbrances subject to the matters set forth on Exhibit A; that Assignee may at all times peaceably and quietly enter upon, hold, occupy and enjoy said leasehold estate subject to the matters set forth on Exhibit A, that Assignors have the Assignee in the leasehold estate under the Amended and Restated Lease and Assignors shall defend the same against the lawful claims of all persons, except as otherwise provided herein.

-Executed on March, 2014.
+Executed on March , 2014.

 Witness:

 Harbourmaster Building, L.L.C., a Florida limited liability company

-By: Leo J. Cyr, Its Managing Member
+Leo J. Cyr, Its Managing Member

 Marina Management Corp., a Florida corporation

-By: Leo J. Cyr, Its President
+Leo J. Cyr, Its President

-STATE OF FLORIDA COUNTY OF ESCAMBIA

-Cyr, Managing Member of Harbourmaster B and Leo J. Cyr, President of Marina Manag before me this day of March, 2014, by Leo Juilding, L.L.C., a Florida limited liability company ement Corp., a Florida corporation on behalf of the y known to me or () who produced a valid driver?
+The foregoing instrument was acknowledged before me this day of March, 2014, by Leo J. Cyr, Managing Member of Harbourmaster Building, L.L.C., a Florida limited liability company and Leo J. Cyr, President of Marina Management Corp., a Florida corporation on behalf of the company and corporation () who is personally known to me or () who produced a valid driver's license as identification.

-•

 NOTARY PUBLIC - STATE OF FLORIDA Typed Name: Charles L. Hoffman, Jr. My Commission Expires: 02/28/17